 Deferred tax assets are recognised for all deductible temporary differences and unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
-The carrying value of deferred tax assets as at 31 December 2022 was RMB287,138,000 (31 December 2021: RMB225,677,000).
-More details are given in note 33(a).
+The carrying value of deferred tax assets as at 31 December 2023 was RMB352,947,000 (31 December 2022: RMB291,501,000 (restated)).
+More details are given in note 33(a)